Felipe-Sato/python-machine-learning/README.md

-# python-csv-extractor
+# python-machine-learning
-Simple Python algorithm to convert CSV data into Python objects
+Simple series of Python algorithms to machine learning purposes.